rgsaura/ai_chatbot-factam/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Docs
+Project that didn't come through unfourtunally, but I was able to build a functional chatbot using openai API.

-Use the new GPT-4 api to build a chatGPT chatbot for Large PDF docs.
+---

 **If you run into errors, please review the troubleshooting section further down this page.**